Student Payroll Procedures

 The W-4 form is used to determine how much (if any) tax should be withheld from a student’s pay.
 Vassar withholds Federal and New York State income taxes based on the W-4.
 Students are not automatically exempt from having income taxes withheld.
 Even federal work study wages are taxable income.
 International students should check their country’s tax treaty status to determine if their earnings are exempt from U.S. taxes.
 Students should direct questions regarding the W-4 and taxes to their parents, an accountant, or the IRS.
 The tax assistance hotline is 1-800-423-1040.

 In accordance with the Internal Revenue Code, the college provides all students with a W-2 (Wage and Tax Statement) at year-end.
 This is sent by January 31 for the preceding calendar year’s earnings and is mailed to the student’s permanent home address.
 W-2 forms from Vassar should be used to file the federal and state tax returns.
-A copy of the W-2 for current international students will also be mailed to their campus box and is also found on Ask Banner.
+A copy of the W-2 for current international students will also be mailed to their campus box and is also found in Workday.
 It is the responsibility of the taxpayer to file the appropriate income tax forms annually.